Atheropids/SteamComrninuty-Phish-Spammer/README.md

 **ATTENTION:** You should ONLY run this script under sandboxed environments with proper VPN settings. `Node.js >= 11.7.0` is required.

-### Miscellaneous
-There are three servers alive listed in the comments within the settings section (in `main.js`).
-Feel free to spam all of the three or even add your own ones.

 ## Change Log
 Link to the [change log](changelog.md).